I am both most of the time.

 This is complicated if your lost for ideas, but it doesn't have to be.
 Give yourself a break and don't over-think it.
 We might do enchiladas one night and tostadas the next.
 I make on pot of beans, serve them on the side with enchiladas and then re-fry them for the next night's dinner.
 Using items like this in different ways gives your family variety AND helps you keep your cost down.

 Hint- Use a pencil!
-I change my mind all the time, and I also
+I change my mind all the time, and I also check with my Husband to see if he had anything in mind for the next couple of weeks.
+Leave room for flexibility. |

 4. Make a master list.
 This is simple- go through your menu and write down everything you will need to accomplish each meal.
 I usually categorize my list in sections of the store: